vratidc/vratidc.github.io/_projects/Starmaze.md

 ## Project Overview

-Star Maze is an asymmetric two player multiplayer VR experience created for outreach and public engagement.
+Star Maze is an asymmetric two-player multiplayer VR experience created for outreach and public engagement.
 The project demonstrates how different interfaces can be combined in a single interactive system to create engaging and understandable experiences.
 One player navigates a maze in immersive VR using natural body movement, while the second player uses a mobile device to control and manipulate the maze environment in real time.
-The experience introduces audiences to concepts such as shared virtual spaces, real time interaction, and cross device collaboration in a simple and approachable way.
+The experience introduces audiences to concepts such as shared virtual spaces, real-time interaction, and cross-device collaboration in a simple and approachable way.

 ## Recognitions